 #8 MIDEA MAW08R1BWT (Cheapest One With 10,000 BTU Unit Almost As Low As $300)

-Midea is a less known brand in the HVAC worlds.
+Midea is a less known brand in the HVAC world.
 However, they have managed to put together quite a nice device with superb specs.
 Their best model is the ‘Easycool MAW08R1BWT’.

 What is really incredible, like off the bat, is that it has an extremely high EER rating of 12.
-Mind you, this is a device that is very budget-friendly: the 10,000 BTU Midea window air conditioner costs less than $350.
-Having such great energy-efficiency at such a low price point is unheard of.
+This is a very budget-friendly device.
+The 10,000 BTU Midea window air conditioner costs less than $350.
+Having such great energy efficiency at such a low price point is unheard of.